WICHITA — Baseball around the clock started early at the National Baseball Congress World Series because of the weather.

 Derek Martinez threw 13 innings for the Cannons, striking out eight.
 John Branum took the loss.

-Page 2 of 2 - The Ozark Generals scored a pair of runs in the top of the eighth inning to rally past the Denver Cougars in elimination play.
+The Ozark Generals scored a pair of runs in the top of the eighth inning to rally past the Denver Cougars in elimination play.

 Spencer Blacksher went three for four hitting, driving in three runs for the Generals.
 Robert Prieto went three for five with an RBI.
 Justin Lois went two for four with an RBI.
 Alex Heideman hit a home run for Ozark, the first of the tournament.